 - Prosecution of claims against an airline for injuries to ground personnel resulting from the crash of a military cargo airplane (Boeing 747).

 - Prosecution of claims against an airline under the Montreal Convention for serious injuries to a passenger on an international flight.

 - Prosecution of claims against an airline for defective maintenance practices that resulted in an emergency landing that led to injuries to passengers evacuating the airplane.

 - Prosecution of a claim against a government air traffic control facility for the wrongful death of a minor girl resulting from a controller issuing improper instructions to a pilot of a Cessna 195 during an engine-failure emergency over the coastal waters of Florida.

 - Prosecution of a claim against the manufacturer of avionics in a Piper Meridian that crashed and killed all aboard when the pilot lost control of the airplane in instrument meteorological conditions.

 - Prosecution of a claim against an airline in Belize for a passenger’s serious injuries resulting from an engine failure and a crash landing in a Cessna Caravan.

 Families who have suffered loss from dangerous products, major trucking accidents, airplane or helicopter crashes, and industrial disasters need to know why the catastrophe happened and what can be done about it.
-The attorneys at Pierce Sauer know that early, tactically smart investigation is critical, and that a sound action plan for resolution—either by out-of-court settlement or trial—is what our clients want and deserve.
+Our attorneys know that early, tactically smart investigation is critical, and that a sound action plan for resolution—either by out-of-court settlement or trial—is what our clients want and deserve.